TimKDJ/jasp-desktop/syntax-revised.md

-# Part III: Implementation Details
+# Part III.
+Implementation Details

-There are two aspects of the Syntax Mode implementation.
+There are two aspects to the Syntax Mode implementation.
 Firstly, there is creation of the basic building blocks behind the Syntax Mode.
 Secondly, there is the interaction of the user with those building blocks.
-The following flow charts show a basic visual of these two aspects. of the implementation that allows module developers to interact with it and secondly there is the implementation that allows users to interact with it.
+The following flow charts show a basic visual idea of the data flow for these two aspects.
 Creating the building blocks:

 ![image info](flow-chart-developer-syntax-mode.png)

-User interaction with those building blocks:
+User interaction with those building blocks through JASP and RStudio:

 ![image info](flow-chart-user-syntax-mode.png)